Graduate Program in Biology

 The online application is on the Graduate Student Services website: http://www.wesleyan.edu/grad/apply.html

-All graduate students in good academic standing receive a full stipend ($29,050 in 2015-2016), tuition remission, basic health insurance, and a dependency allowance, when applicable.
+All graduate students in good academic standing receive a full stipend ($30,570 in 2016-2017 for 12-mo.), tuition remission, basic health insurance, and a dependency allowance, when applicable.
 All graduate students are teaching assistants (about 12 hours/week) for three semesters.
 They are supported as research or teaching assistants for the remainder of their stay in the program.

 Laboratory research rotations

 Graduate students start their research experience with two or more semester-long rotations in laboratories.
 These are designed to provide complementing experiences to prepare students for their thesis research.
 Research projects are available in the following areas:

 - Aaron Lab - Epilepsy, the hippocampus and the cortex

 - Bodznick Lab - Neuroethology

 - Chernoff Lab - Conservation, evolution and genetics of fishes